Pokemon Card Scanner Apps Compared For TCG Collectors Today

 Dragon Shield's Pokemon scanner listing is broader than a price lookup.
 It says collectors can scan Pokemon cards, check prices, translate foreign-language cards, manage a collection, build decks, compare trades, use wishlists and trade lists, and export collections to CSV or text.
 The listing also references pricing from TCGplayer and CardMarket.

-That makes Dragon Shield a strong fit for collectors who play, trade, and organize, not only sell.
+That makes Dragon Shield a strong fit for collectors who play, trade, organize, and sometimes sell.
 If the same person uses the app to check a card, build a deck, manage a wishlist, and compare a trade, Dragon Shield's feature mix makes sense.

-The caveat is focus.
-More features are useful only if they match the route.
-A collector trying to quickly sort sale candidates may not need deck tools, social features, weekly emails, or trade comparison.
-A player-collector may value those features; a pure seller may find them distracting.
+The tradeoff is focus.
+More features help only when they match the route.
+Someone quickly sorting sale candidates may not need deck tools, social features, weekly emails, or trade comparison.
+Player-collectors may value those features; pure sellers may find them distracting.

 Use Dragon Shield when scanning is one part of a broader Pokemon TCG workflow.
 If the decision is purely marketplace pricing, compare its output with the relevant marketplace pages before acting.